Artemmkin/infrastructure-as-code-tutorial/docs/04-packer.md

 # Packer

-Scripts helped us speed up the process of system configuration, made it more reliable compared to doing everything manually, but there are still ways for improvement.
+Scripts helped us speed up the process of system configuration, and made it more reliable compared to doing everything manually, but there are still ways for improvement.

 In this lab, we're going to take a look at the first IaC tool in this tutorial called [Packer](https://www.packer.io/) and see how it can help us improve our operations.